amuntasim/jquery-date-time-picker-validator/README.md

          dateFormat:'yy-mm-dd',
          buttonImage:"/assets/calender.jpg",
          buttonImageOnly:true,
-         validateBeforeShow: true          <------------ This line needs to be added for the plugin to work }
+         validateBeforeShow: true          //This line needs to be added for this plugin to work }
    );

   Make sure jquery-datepicker-attrbasedvalidation.js file is included :)